jack4Lindsay/tag/README.md

 3.1:

 - Added a halloween killer outfit!
 Also very slightly changed the Santa outfit
 - Added arrows that are togglable to show other runners's locations.
-It only will display for other runners, otehrwise the tagger would have a huge leg up! this just allows people to be able to group up more or avoid other players to avoid attention
+It will only display for other runners, otherwise the tagger would have a huge leg up! this just allows people to be able to group up more or avoid other players to avoid attention
 - Added another box that shows up for the controls, showing the controls for toggling the arrow locators and for starting a game as the host